janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 Nobody knows how long it takes to learn Toki Pona.
 Nobody knows how long it takes to become "fluent," "skilled," or
 "conversational" either.
 Nobody even knows how long it takes to learn all the words.

 The community has been interested in this question for a long time, but no one has come up with any answer better than anecdotes.
-There is not and has never been any evidence-supported answer[^telakoman].

-[^telakoman]: It would be really silly to write an article where I try to find a source for the 30 hour claim, then open the article by baiting with an even more ludicrous claim, right?
-Foreshadowing!

 There _is_ a notion that Toki Pona is "easier" to learn than natural languages, and even that it is the "easiest" language to learn.
 Odds are, neither of these can be tested, so they'll never be more than beliefs that some members of the community hold[^me_too].
+There is not and has never been any evidence-supported answer to how long it takes to learn Toki Pona[^telakoman].

 [^me_too]:
     I'm one of them!
 I firmly believe that Toki Pona is the "easiest" language to